-ANSWER: Call us at (719)438-5411, every controlled fire in Kiowa County must be call in to this number anyway.
-Just keep in mind after hours you will get our dispatch center at the Bent County Sheriff’s Office.
+ANSWER: Call us at (719)438-5411.
+Every controlled fire in Kiowa County must be called in to this number.
+After hours you can contact our dispatch center at the Bent County Sheriff’s Office.

 MORE INFORMATION: Since the southeast portion of the state of Colorado has been experiencing drought for years, fire danger is quite high.
 From time to time there will be fire bans enacted throughout counties in the state, depending on fire danger due to seasonal conditions.
 Information on how a Fire Ban might limit fire activities can be found here.
 Since the Sheriff is the Kiowa County Fire Marshall, the Sheriff’s Office needs to be notified for every controlled burn, and most fires (bonfires, etc.).
 This is mainly so deputies are aware of where burns are located so fire and law enforcement are not dispatched to non-emergency situations.

 What’s the difference between Criminal and Civil cases?

 ANSWER: While the Sheriff’s Office does handle civil paper services and some civil issues, it does not handle most civil matters like property disputes, property division (divorce), eviction (other than serving notices) etc. The easiest way to explain it would be, if there is some sort of a contract involved, verbal or otherwise, it’s a civil issue, and not a criminal issue where the Sheriff’s Office would become involved.
 It is not the responsibility of the Sheriff’s Office to arbitrate in civil matters, and the Sheriff’s Office is barred by statute from providing legal advice.
 Likewise, the Sheriff’s Office if called to a civil matter for stand-by is there for public safety and is not there to assign which property belongs to which party.